BrendaMichelle/js-events-mini-challenge-pt2/README.md

 1 - determine best outer element to listen for clicks (chose the sightings ul) 2 - write different methods for different event targets

-For adding likes, simply change the text on the page to increment by 1.
+For adding likes, change the text on the page to increment by 1.
 ```

 ## Deliverable 2: Delete an animal sighting